pennant-notebook/pennant-engine/README.md

 # Dredd API
+v1.2.0: Revised declaration to reassignment & container cleanup.
+Pre-functional partitioning of API server and docker host.

 v1.1.0: Previous state before merge of declaration to reassignment logic and resource cleanup

 The 1.0.0 branch implements the code execution service as an EDA.
 Endpoints have not changed.